Latino Americans: 500 Years of History

 Latinos have a long and fascinating history in the United States dating back more than 500 years.
 Explore the rich stories, diverse cultures and painful clashes that have so powerfully shaped Latino lives and the nation.

-Latino Americans: 500 Years of History, a public programming initiative produced by the National Endowment for the Humanities (NEH) and the American Library Association (ALA), is part of an NEH initiative, The Common Good: The Humanities in the Public Square.
+Latino Americans: 500 Years of History, a public programming initiative produced by the National Endowment for the Humanities (NEH) and the American Library Association (ALA), was part of an NEH initiative, The Common Good: The Humanities in the Public Square.

 - to bring scholarship on Latino American histories and cultures to new audiences;

 - to engage people in examining and documenting the histories of Latino Americans in their communities; and

 - to foster understanding of local histories in regional, national and international contexts.

 - Latino Americans, the award-winning, six-part documentary series, with public performance rights;

 - Cash grants of $3,000 to $10,000 to support a Latino Americans: 500 Years of History program series;

 - Promotional materials to support local outreach; and